kdorff/sfpg/readme.txt

  5. Create, edit and remove PayPal selling information for images.
  6. Select custom image to be used as thumbnail for directories.

 IMPORTANT: Do not put the gallery unprotected on a public server with this option enabled.
+(The PASSWORD option can be used to protect the gallery.)
 IMPORTANT: Make sure that only administrators have access to the gallery, when this option is enabled (set to TRUE).

-The PASSWORD option can be used to protect the gallery, when this option is enabled.
+INFO: Using these options require PHP to have permission to create, edit and delete in the GALLERY_ROOT.
+INFO: Uploading or Moving files to a directory that already contains files with the same name, will overwrite the files without confirmation.
+INFO: Deleting a directory will also delete all files and sub directories inside the directory - Keep in mind that there could be files that are not shown in the gallery.
+INFO: Deleting, moving or renaming a file will also, if they exists, delete, move or rename the thumbnail (defined by FILE_THUMB_EXT) and the description (defined by DESC_EXT) for the file.
+INFO: Deleting, moving or renaming an image will also, if they exists, delete, move or rename the description file (defined by DESC_EXT) and the selling file (defined by PAYPAL_EXTENSION) for the image.

-If you want to have a public gallery and also want to allow administrators to login and use the admin functions, do like this:
+If you want to have a public gallery and also want to allow administrators to login and use the admin functions, the easiest would be to use a wrapper script for the admins.
+To make an admin wrapper script do this:

  1. Configure the public gallery as you want.
 Leave the ADMIN option to FALSE, and the PASSWORD option to '', which will make it accessible for public use.
- 2. Make a copy of the public index.php file, for the administrators to use.
-Name it as you like.
+ 2. Create a php file, name it as you like and copy the below admin wrapper script to the file.

+------ ADMIN WRAPPER SCRIPT STARTS BELOW THIS LINE ------
+<?php
+	define('PASSWORD', 'Your Password Here');
+	define('ADMIN', TRUE);  // WARNING - See description in readme.txt before setting to TRUE
+	include 'index.php';
+?>
+------ ADMIN WRAPPER SCRIPT ENDS ABOVE THIS LINE ------

- 3. Set a good, secure and unique password in the PASSWORD option, in the administrator copy of the gallery file.
+ 3. Set a good, secure and unique password in the PASSWORD option in the admin wrapper script.
- 4. Set ADMIN to TRUE, in the administrator copy of the gallery file.
+ 4. Place the admin wrapper php file in the same directory as the gallery script.
  5. Now only link to the public gallery on your page.
-But use the administrator copy to login and administer the gallery as needed.
+And use the admin wrapper script to login and administer the gallery.

+USING THE ADMIN FUNCTIONS:

 When this option is set to TRUE, the "Admin" button will be shown in the bottom menu.
 Click it to enter administrator menu.
 While in the administrator menu: Clicking an element (directory, image or file), will select the element (will be highlighted).
 Clicking a selected elements will deselected the element again.

-INFO: Using these options require PHP to have permission to create, edit and delete in the GALLERY_ROOT.
-INFO: Uploading or Moving files to a directory that already contains files with the same name, will overwrite the files without confirmation.
-INFO: Deleting a directory will also delete all files and sub directories inside the directory - Keep in mind that there could be files that are not shown in the gallery.
-INFO: Deleting, moving or renaming a file will also, if they exists, delete, move or rename the thumbnail (defined by FILE_THUMB_EXT) and the description (defined by DESC_EXT) for the file.
-INFO: Deleting, moving or renaming an image will also, if they exists, delete, move or rename the description file (defined by DESC_EXT) and the selling file (defined by PAYPAL_EXTENSION) for the image.

 To upload files or images to the current directory:
  1. Click the "Admin" button.